costoffreedom/costoffreedom-book/book/opening:freedom/free-as-in-commons.md

 can benefit from free software as well.</p>

 <p>The four freedoms encourage synergies between users and developers for
-the benefit of all: a group of user can decide what to do; the programmers among them can implement it; If something scandalous is found in a free program, such as the malicious functionality commonly discovered in proprietary software, programmer-users will fix it and
+the benefit of all: a group of users can decide what to do; the programmers among them can implement it; If something scandalous is found in a free program, such as the malicious functionality commonly discovered in proprietary software, programmer-users will fix it and